 An interesting Biblical example involving inheritance centers on Naomi, the mother-in-law of Ruth.
 Naomi received the land of her husband when he, and both their sons, had died.
 The problem was that when she wanted to sell the land she had to sell it to a family member who also had to marry Ruth (i.e., the widow of one of Naomi's sons).
 The couple also had to have children in the name of Naomi's dead husband.

 A close relative turned down his right to buy Naomi's land, and all it entailed, because it would endanger his own family inheritance.
 His actions made it possible for Boaz to buy the land and marry Ruth (Ruth 4:3 - 11).
 Boaz and Ruth would eventually produce a son named Obed whose own son, Jesse, was the father of King David.

-Undergirding these principles was the Jubilee land system (Leviticus 25:8 - 10).
-Every fifty years the land reverted to the original possessors, all the slaves held because they could not pay their debts were freed, and all debts were cancelled.
-This system prevented the very old, depressing problem of a small elite group of people ending up possessing most of the land in a primarily agricultural economy, such as occurred in the ancient Roman Republic.
+Undergirding these principles within a family was the Jubilee land system (Leviticus 25:8 - 10).
+Every fifty years the land reverted to its original owners.
+This system prevented the very old, depressing problem of a small elite group of people ending up possessing most of the land in a primarily agricultural economy such as occurred in the ancient Roman Republic.

-Based on the Bible, family inheritance is based on the blood relationship and lineage of the man.
-In the example you give, the man's physical descendants would inherit what he owned, the priority being given to sons (if any) then to daughters only if no sons exist.
-The widow would need to be supported by HER physical brothers (or other male blood relatives related to her father) if she never had any children with her deceased husband.
+In your example, the man's physical descendants would inherit what he owned, the priority being given to sons then to daughters only if no sons existed.
+The widow would need to be supported by her physical brothers (or other male blood relatives related to her father) if she never had any children with the deceased.